We’ve got two version of Chicken Ampalaya. The next time you cook Chicken with Ampalaya, also try the second version with Oyster sauce. Its yummy too!

 - cooking oil

-Marinate chicken strips in soy sauce, cornstarch and a dash of salt and pepper for 10 to 15 minutes.
+1. Prepare chicken and marinate it first in soy sauce, cornstarch and a dash of salt and pepper for 10 to 15 minutes.

-In a wok, heat cooking oil and stir fry the chicken in batches until color changes to brown and start to sizzle, set aside.
+2. In a large pan, heat an oil to stir fry the chicken in batches until brownish on both side.
+Transfer to a plate and set aside.

-Using the same wok sauté garlic and onion until fragrant.
-Add in the ampalaya and stir cook for 1 to 2 minutes then add in 1/4 to 1/3 cup of water.
+3. In the same pan, heat another oil to sauté garlic and onion until caramelized.
+Toss in the ampalaya and stir cook for 1 to 2 minutes then add in 1/4 to 1/3 cup of water.

-Add in the chicken and oyster sauce and stir cook for another 1 to 3 minutes.
+5. Then add back the chicken and oyster sauce.
+Toss and cook for another 1 to 3 minutes.

-Thicken sauce with cornstarch diluted in 1/4 cup of water, cook for anther half a minute until sauce thickens.
+6. Finaly, thicken your sauce with slurry. (cornstarch diluted in 1/4 cup of water) Let it cook for about half a minute, until sauce thickens.
+Serve hot and enjoy!